carmanaught/mpvcontextmenu/README.md

 This should output a list of fonts enclosed by curly braces, which can be used to copy the name of the desired font.
 To exit, type `exit`.

     % exit
-Set the font to be used in `menu-engine-tk.tcl`, changing the line with `{Source Code Pro}` below in the Tcl file to whichever font is preferred and adjusting size as desired.
+Set the font to be used in `menu-builder-tk.tcl`, changing the line with `{Source Code Pro}` below in the Tcl file to whichever font is preferred and adjusting size as desired.

 ```
 font create defFont -family {Source Code Pro} -size 9